 November 1: Philly Zine Fest, 11:00am - 5:00pm

-November 2: Historic RittenhouseTown with PA Flax Project, 11:00am - 2:00pm
+November 2: Historic RittenhouseTown.
+PA Flax Project will also be on site all day, making paper!
+11:00am - 2:00pm

-December 3: The Soapbox
+December 13: The Soapbox Holiday Card Printing event

-December 20: The Soapbox
+December 20: The Soapbox Holiday Card Printing Event

-This program is part of Common Press’s The Typography of Independence program.
+The Typography of Independence

-Rag Collection Guidelines and FAQ
+Rag Collection FAQs

 Read the label on the fabric!
 If you aren’t sure, donate the textile anyway.
-We will check the fabric before we receive your donation and ask you to keep it if it isn’t appropriate for the project.
+We will check the fabric before we receive your donation, and ask you to keep it if it isn’t appropriate for the project.

 No, please only donate dry items.